Women's oversized fashion in the United States since the 1920s: The 2000s

 Women's oversized fashion at the turn of the century is largely displayed in various accessories.
 At the beginning of the 2000s, many designers began using sizable and bulky glasses and jewelry in their lines, and women in the spheres of fashion, music, and film began wearing these oversized decorations.
 Celebrities such as Nicole Richie and Rachel Zoe helped to further this wearing of oversized accessories, and assisted in making the items popular in everyday wear.
 As the decade progressed, the utility of oversized accessories did not wane, but rather became even more widely used.

 Since the year 2006, three designers have garnered massive amounts of attention for their adoption of oversized fashion: Stella McCartney, Alexander McQueen, and Marc Jacobs.
-In 2006, McQueen put on a show in which an enormous hologram of Kate Moss dressed in yards of rippling fabric adorned the backdrop of catwalk; this move furthered the attention of oversized fashion and made Moss the poster model for oversized styling.
+In 2006, McQueen put on a show in which an enormous Pepper's ghost illusion of Kate Moss dressed in yards of rippling fabric adorned the backdrop of catwalk; this move furthered the attention of oversized fashion and made Moss the poster model for oversized styling.
 The death of McQueen in February 2010 led to his style of fashion accruing even more attention, which put oversized fashion even more on the map.

 Another exhibition of the trend is the oversized handbag.
 Designers such as Balenciaga, Betsey Johnson, and Michael Kors began producing purses and satchel-like bags that were larger than usual and complied with the oversized aesthetic.
 As a result of the enormous increase in influence of the internet and social media, these bags quickly became very popular after pictures of celebrities carrying them were posted online for many to see and then emulate.

 The reviews of oversized fashion use in the new millennium have been mixed.
 Some designers and critics have welcomed the utilization of oversized accessories, while others view the trend as prodigal.
 Young designers and fashion houses such as McCartney, McQueen, and Jacobs generally esteem oversized accessories, while older and more established couturiers such as Chanel find much oversized accessories distasteful and extravagant.